-Heroine of Battlefield Preservation Saves Cedar Creek
+Honoring a Heroine of Battlefield Preservation

 Patricia Kay Davies

-When Jim Lighthizer sat down to write a letter to Civil War Trust members describing the significance of the 77 acres at the Cedar Creek battlefield that the Trust wished to acquire, he did so with a sense of urgency.
+Back in 2012 when Jim Lighthizer sat down to write a letter to Civil War Trust members describing the significance of the 77 acres at the Cedar Creek battlefield that the Trust wished to acquire, he did so with a sense of urgency.
 He was well aware of the heightened threat to these acres, which were comprised of two tracts: the 8th Vermont site and the Rienzi’s Knoll tract.
 A foreign-owned mining company, which was already engaged in limestone mining in the area, had just received local government approval to excavate even more core battlefield land.

 This was the same land that Trust member Patricia Kay Davies loved to visit when she was able to escape the bustle of Washington, DC.
 There was something about beauty of the Shenandoah Valley, and the fact that her ancestors had fought on this land, that drew her to this particular battlefield year after year.